YundongShen/YundongShen.github.io/_pages/about.md

 I also have dual Bachelor's degrees from [Southwest Jiaotong University](https://en.swjtu.edu.cn/) in China and [Katholieke Universiteit Leuven](https://www.kuleuven.be/english/kuleuven) in Belgium (sponsored as an exchange student).
 I have won two National Scholarships in 2018 and 2019 (National Top 0.2%).

 ### Besides Research
 * I am a fan of [Borussia Dortmund](https://www.bvb.de/eng), a soccer club in Bundesliga.
-I have been to Westfalenstadion in the Signal Iduna Park to support the team.
+I have been to Westfalenstadion in the Signal Iduna Park in German to support the team.
 * Cartoon character [Crayon Shin-chan](https://en.wikipedia.org/wiki/Crayon_Shin-chan) always helps me find warmth in the mundane and feel the beauty of life.
 He inspires me to take responsibility in my family and provide a better life for my loved ones.
 * Check my favourite song [here](https://www.youtube.com/watch?v=-m7Hgzbvm30).